 Independent guide.
 Not affiliated with DVLA or GOV.UK.
-Rates for vehicles registered from April 2017.
+Always verify rates at gov.uk.

 Standard rate